-Firstly, it has long fascinated me how cattle browse certain species of trees often in preference to grazing grasses and clovers, and this knowledge seems to have been lost in Britain in the twentieth century as farming has intensified.
+It has long fascinated me how cattle browse certain species of trees often in preference to grazing pasture, and this knowledge seems to have been largely lost in Britain in the last century as farming has intensified.
 Since its introduction by the Romans, the English elm had become the dominant browsing tree for livestock but after its demise in the late twentieth century this role has been taken over by the ash.
-However, cattle will browse on most deciduous trees,especially the young foliage thereof, as well as some conifers such as Metasequoia and Taxodium, and obviously a varied and rich diet leads to healthier and more disease resistant animals
+However, cattle will browse on most deciduous trees,especially the young foliage thereof, as well as some conifers such as Metasequoia and Taxodium, and obviously a rich and varied diet leads to healthier and more disease resistant animals

 |Cattle browsing Elms July2012|

-Secondly, though much work has been done in both Britain and the U.S. in how to use trees to moderate climate in an urban setting, none has been done in an agricultural situation; by reducing maximum summer temperatures, increasing minimum winter temperatures, minimising diurnal temperature fluctuations, increasing humidity and reducing transpiration through shading and leaf condensation, reducing wind velocity and controlling wind direction and not least absorbing pollutants exhaled by the cattle.
-Indeed, as the climate inevitably becomes ever more extreme and the whole idea of having cattle in an uncontrolled environment (ie. outside) becomes more problematic, then it becomes necessary to begin to create new landscapes long before they are required.
+Though much work has been done in both Britain and the U.S. in how to use trees to moderate climate in an urban setting, none has been done in an agricultural situation; as the climate becomes more extreme and the whole idea of having cattle in an uncontrolled environment (ie. outside) becomes more problematic, then it becomes necessary to create new fieldscapes in which livestock can thrive; by reducing maximum summer temperatures, increasing minimum winter temperatures, minimising diurnal temperature fluctuations, increasing humidity and reducing transpiration through shading and leaf condensation, reducing wind velocity and controlling wind direction and not least absorbing pollutants exhaled by the cattle.
+The high summer temperatures of July and August 2013 caused severe problems for livestock where no tree shade was available.

 The previous field system here has been completely redesigned to create a rectilinear landscape with long strips of land based on the selions of the open-field system of old.
 These strips, known as alleys, are 20metres in width and divided by rows of trees, these being spaced at 5 metres intervals within the row.
 The whole system runs due North to South to allow the maximum amount of sunlight to reach the growing crop between the rows of trees for as long a period as possible.
 Alongside the rows, electric fences are used to protect the tree trunks from damage such as bark-stripping, but allowing the cattle to browse above this level which thus creates a parkland landscape and again encourages light to reach the understorey crop.
 Manual pruning is essential in the first few years but once the trees get beyond 2.5 metres in height, then the livestock are largely in control.
 The distance of the fence from the tree is absolutely critical and very much a case of trial and error.